elizchan/K-Culture-Trivia/README.md

 Approach Taken to Create the Game
--I thought of 100 different questions about K-Pop, K-dramas, K-food and K-Geography -I created a div container to put the questions -Created a function for a timer of 20 seconds for each question -Created a function to generate a random 5 character code everytime for a new game
+-I thought of 100 different questions about K-Pop, K-dramas, K-food and K-Geography -I created a div container to put the questions and answer choices in and made individual divs for the question and answer choices
+-Created a function for a timer of 20 seconds for each question and set the timer in a div in the corner of the game container
+-Created a function to generate a random 5 character code everytime for a new game